 When you are at a restaurant or a cafe, being a food blogger or a photography enthusiast the first thing you do when your food comes to your table is to click photos.
+If you are a food business owner, a skill on food photography is also a must.
 But there are situations when you might struggle to get properly exposed photos or get irritated because you are not able to capture sharp photos.
 One of the reasons for these issues could be low-lighting conditions in the restaurant/cafe or on your table, and you do not have any external flash or light source.

 In this article, I would be talking you through some basic camera setting using which you can capture well-exposed and shake-free photos